-How Much Does it Cost for a Chain Link Fence and Installation?
+How Much does a Chain Link Fence Cost?

 $950 – $2,200

 $1,400 – $2,900

 |Fence Type||Galvanized||Galvanized or Coated||Galvanized or Coated|

 |Fence Height||4-5 Feet||4-6 Feet||4-8 Feet|